 Connecting Energy Storage Guidance

-There are numerous benefits associated with energy storage, these include;
+There are numerous benefits associated with energy storage, including:

-- Potential benefits for the end user in the form of reduced energy bills
+- Potential benefits for the end user in the form of reduced energy bills; and

 - Provision of system stability during electricity outages